-Corporal Burdeu, C.A. killed by shrapnel while sitting in dug out at 'phone.
+"Corporal Burdeu, C.A. killed by shrapnel while sitting in dug out at 'phone"

-We are so very privileged however, to be able to remember Cyril Burdeu because his brother Clive who also served, donated Cyril's collection of photographs and his service medals to the State Library of Queensland.
+We are very privileged however, to be able to remember Cyril Burdeu because his brother Clive who also served, donated Cyril's collection of photographs and his service medals to the State Library of Queensland.

 Photographs and medals.
 OM65-30 Cyril Andrew Burdeu papers and photographs, State Library of Queensland

 The photographs taken in Egypt and in the trenches of Gallipoli are stunning examples of soldier-photographers who wanted to record their experiences and the mates they served with.

 Cyril Burdeau, Egypt, 1915.
 OM65-30 Cyril Andew Burdeu papers and photographs, State Library of Queensland.